-Figure 37-1Users - Administrator Account
+Figure 38-1: Users - Administrator Account

 - 2. In the 'Username' field, enter a username. - 3.
 In the 'Password' field, enter a new password, and then in the 'Confirm Password' field, re-enter this new password. - 4.
 Click Submit; a confirmation prompt appears. - 5.
-Click OK. - To change the login username and password using the configuration file: - Use the table below as reference.
+Click OK. - > To change the login username and password using the configuration file: - Use the table below as reference.

-Table 37-1: Username and Password Parameters
+Table 38-1: Username and Password Parameters

-Parameter Description Username [system/user_name] The phone user name.
-The default value is admin.
+Parameter Description Username [system/user_name] The Administrator account username.
+The default value is admin .
 Note: This parameter is applicable only to the Web interface.
 Password [system/password] The phone password is by default encrypted.
 The default value is 1234.
 To regenerate an encrypted password, see Section 4.6.2.
 Note: This parameter applies to the Web interface, as well as to the phone's screen.

-38 Restarting Phones
+39 Restarting Phones